-SDP Appendix Router (Table 3)
+02.03 SDP Appendix Router (Table 3)

-If the finding progresses to a detailed risk evaluation, the inspector, SRA, and management should the identified cornerstone based on the proportional contribution from each cornerstone to the total risk estimation.
+Typically, one affected cornerstone is identified in Table 2.
+The inspector should use the SDP Appendix Router (Table 3) to determine the appropriate SDP appendix for further evaluation of the finding.
+If more than one cornerstone is affected, and Table 3 results in direction to one (or multiple) SDP appendices, the inspector and management need to ultimately identify one cornerstone based on reasonable judgment of the situation.
+If the finding progresses to a detailed risk evaluation, the inspector, Senior Reactor Analyst (SRA), and management should confirm the identified cornerstone based on the proportional contribution from each cornerstone to the total risk estimation.

-NOTE: If the SDP Appendix Router directs the user to a particular appendix, and upon further evaluation that SDP appendix is not capable of evaluating the finding and associated degraded condition or programmatic weakness, the inspection staff andSRA, with support from management, should determine if IMC 0609, Appendix M is an appropriate tool.
+NOTE: If the SDP Appendix Router directs the user to a particular appendix, and upon further evaluation that SDP appendix is not capable of evaluating the finding and associated degraded condition or programmatic weakness, the inspection staff and applicable SRA, with support from management, should determine if IMC 0609, Appendix M is an appropriate tool.
+A planning Significance and Enforcement Review Panel (SERP) is required before transitioning to Appendix M other than when directed explicitly by procedure.
+Refer to IMC 0609, Attachment 1 for additional guidance.

-0609.04-0 REFERENCES
+0609.04-03 REFERENCES

-IMC 0310, “Within The Cross-Cutting Areas”
+IMC 0310, “Aspects Within The Cross-Cutting Areas”

-IMC 0612, “”
+IMC 0612, “Issue Screening”

+IMC 0609, Attachment 1, “Significance and Enforcement Review Panel Process”

-IMC 0609, Appendix A, “”
+IMC 0609, Appendix A, “The Significance Determination Process for Findings At-Power”

 IMC 0609, Appendix B, “Emergency Preparedness SDP”